pymedphys/pymedphys/README.rst

     pip install pymedphys[user]

-If you'd like more details around installing PyMedPhys go to `Getting Started`_ within the docs.
+If you'd like more details around installing PyMedPhys go to the `getting started`_ page within the docs.

-The PyMedPhys documentation is split into five categories:
+The PyMedPhys documentation is split into four categories:

 1. `Library Users Guide`_: for those building their own Python apps, scripts and other tools who wish to incorporate elements of the PyMedPhys library.